ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Connect attendants of an event
 Gthr.io was a simple demo app to connect participants of an event by letting them scan each others QR code.
 It was made for IPFS Camp 2019.
 You can look at their presentation (https://www.dropbox.com/s/wodmbi6ico3inya/Offline%20Presentation.pdf?dl=0 ).
 The code of this simple app is still in their GitHub repository: https://github.com/JustMaier/gathering

+#### Exchange messages on mobile
+Berty.tech will be an IPFS-based messaging app that will ensure connections are made directly between devices, without the need for servers, and will work on a local network if there is no internet connection .
+It will also work over bluetooth or other proximity transport.
+Its code is now open source: https://github.com/berty/berty
+More generally, they lead an effort to bring IPFS to mobile here: https://github.com/ipfs-shipyard/gomobile-ipfs There is also some guidelines made by profesionals for the rise of IPFS on mobile: https://jkosem.gitbook.io/ipfs-mobile-guidelines/

 ## Store assets on IPFS to let your user exchange data and content
 By storing small scripts or big databases of your project on IPFS, and depending on your architecture, you can yield several benefits.
 If you users doesn't use an IPFS client, you will still have content deduplication out of the box.
 If they use it, your users will seed the content they use, decreasing the workload on your infrastructure, increase uptime of the service in case you go offline.
 Your users also won't contact your servers for the content they already have.

 ### Examples of projects

 #### Decentraland.org
 Decentraland is a virtual world you can explore with a VR set, your computer or your smartphone.
 They store all the assets on IPFS, so these heavy files can be fetched from several other users at the same time, for faster loading and synching.